Home » Blog » Life in Chiang Mai » TM30 – report to immigration within 24 hours

 TM30 – report to immigration within 24 hours

-Lately, if you are the house or condo owner and you have the foreigners stay in your properties, you must report the immigration within 24 hours.
-If not, you will be fine at 1,600 baht.
+If you are the house or condo owner and you have the foreigners stay in your properties, you must report the immigration within 24 hours after they stay in your properties.
+If not, you will be fine at 1,600 baht per person.

 • a copy of the foreigner passport